focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Search and highlight results
+    + Case-sensitive version, like the Ctrl+D one
+    + Show the label if no text
+    + Display the number of results in the bar
+    + Select the first result after cursor
+    + Select the text in the search bar when shown, it's really needed
+    + Highlight results
+    + Jump to it if it's outside viewport, otherwise don't jump
+    + When opening search bar set selected text as search text if on single line
+    + Don't highlight selections in the scrollbar when search bar is open
+    + Highlight results in the scrollbar
+    + Bug: Don't mark buffer as modified on cursor movements
 + Search within buffer - visual part:
     + Display the search bar
     + Enter text